garrandall/popular-music-data/tracks/touch-the-sky-kanye-west-lupe-fiasco.md

 I'm back on the block like I'm laying on the street I'm tryna stop Lion like I'm Mumm-Ra
 But I'm not lying when I'm laying on the beat
-En garde, touchÃ© Lupe cool as the unthawed
+En garde, touché Lupe cool as the unthawed
 But I still feel possessed as a gun charge
 I come as correct as a porn star
 In a fresh pair steps in my best foreign car